 Ti-6Al-4V is commonly used in TM methods, with material properties widely studied and available for FEA analysis.
 However, AM applications can alter the material properties depending on the specific printing process.
 Effects such as thermal cycling, cooling rates, power absorption and more during the solidification process play a significant role in the material's final microstructure [16].
-This causes variability in the material property selection and therefore requires more stringent attention to the selected values when compared to material properties for TM applications.
+This causes variability in the material properties for TM applications.
 For this analysis, material properties were provided from MSFC due to their experience and leadership with AM processes[16].
 The printing process selected was Direct Metal Laser Sintering (DMLS) which resulted in values for yield strength and ultimate tensile strength of 768 MPa and 810 MPA respectively.

 Results for each test case are shown below in Table 7.
 The 200 PSIA case resulted in a safety factor of 0.8, which indicates a need to strengthen the design.
-All three test cases have the maximum stress occurring near the electrospray mounting interface, seen in Figure 30.
-A cross section of the tank, shown in Figure 31, reveals the high stress location is on the inside, where the geometry curves and thins the wall.
-Furthermore, the maximum deflections occur on the +/- Y faces of the tank, requiring additional design work to minimize the effects, as seen in Figure 32.
+All three test cases have the maximum stress occurring near the electrospray mounting interface, seen in Figure 28.
+A cross section of the tank, shown in Figure 29, reveals the high stress location is on the inside, where the geometry curves and thins the wall.
+Furthermore, the maximum deflections occur on the +/- Y faces of the tank, requiring additional design work to minimize the effects, as seen in Figure 30.